Mingding Doctrine

 (1:06:30)

 1. In the process of pastoring, I start to become lazy and not as enthusiastic and willing to pay the price as I was at the beginning.
 Now I am pastoring someone who has the same problem as me.
 How can we grow together?
-(Beautiful Girl)
+(Meishaonv)

-2. Whether I am pastoring my own family or other people, my heart is full of enthusiasm, and I feel like I am being sincere, but the results of pastoring are not optimistic.
+2. Whether I am pastoring my family or other people, my heart is full of enthusiasm, and I feel like I am serious, but the results of pastoring are not optimistic.
 What is the problem?
-Teacher, what is true pastoring?
+Teacher, what does it mean to be serious about pastoring?

-3. Does the relationship of mutual love mentioned in the church only exist between the pastor and the sheep?
-Like our current situation, different pastoral districts, different pastors, and the sheep may not know each other.
-Will there be a loving relationship because we are in the same church and have the same Mingding?
+3. Is the relationship of mutual love mentioned in the church only between the pastor and the sheep?
+Like our current situation, different pastoral zones, different pastors, and sheep may not know each other.
+Will there still be a loving relationship due to being in the same church and having the same Mingding Doctrine?
 (Qianqian)

 (1:16:30)

-1. Teacher, how to establish a good pastoral relationship?
+1. Teacher, how do we establish a good pastoral relationship?
 What specific work needs to be done?

-2. Teacher, when the person being pastored and the pastor have different views on the same issue, what should the person being pastored do?
+2. Teacher, what should the person being pastored do when they have different views on the same issue as the pastor?

 3. Teacher, the person being pastored has the bad habit of pretending.
-What special methods can be used to deal with this in the process of building a relationship with him?
+What special methods can be used to deal with this in the process of building a relationship with them?

-4. If a person is lukewarm, how to judge whether this is a spiritual bondage or a problem with the person's own attitude?
-How to establish a pastoral relationship with a lukewarm person?
+4. If a person is lukewarm, how do we determine whether this is a spiritual bondage or a problem with the person's own attitude?
+How do we establish a pastoral relationship with a lukewarm person?

 (1:21:00)

 1. I once pastored Sister XX and was really willing to pay the price to serve her.
-She could not lie down to sleep and often suffocated.
-I took her to pray day and night, but later when I taught her and dealt with some of her carnal bad habits, she was very unwilling to listen and did not like to listen to my teachings, only wanting me to lead her in prayer.
-I believe that my pastoral relationship with her is very good and that I love her because I brought her into our Chinese Mingding Doctrine and wanted to solve her problems.
-Please tell me, what is wrong with my pastoring?
+She could not lie down to sleep and often felt suffocated.
+I took her to pray day and night, but later when I taught her and dealt with some of her fleshly bad habits, she was unwilling to listen and did not like to listen to my teachings, only wanting me to lead her in prayer.
+I thought that my pastoral relationship with her was very good and that I loved her because I brought her into our Chinese Mingding Doctrine and wanted to solve her problems.
+Where is the problem with my pastoring?
 Why are my teachings annoying?
-I am clearly loving her, but I am considered not to love her.
+Why is it that I am loving her but she thinks I am not loving her?
 How should I handle this situation?
 (Meizi)

-1. Teacher, please tell me, sometimes dealing with the bad habits of the person being served requires severity, but also requires grasping the strength.
+1. Teacher, sometimes dealing with the bad habits of the person being served requires severity, but also requires grasping the strength.
 However, it is difficult for me to be severe, and I do not know how to grasp the strength.
-Can you teach me a few tips?
+Can you give me some tips?

-3. Please tell me, "When you see a person growing, the most important thing is to deal with his bad habits.
-If you want to deal with them, it is a conflict."
-If there is a conflict, how should it be handled after the conflict?
+3. Please, "When we see someone growing, the most important thing is to deal with their bad habits.
+If we want to deal with them, it is a conflict."
+If there is a conflict, how should we handle it after the conflict?
 (Xuanyun)

-4. Teacher, how to build the other person's faith while breaking down the flesh?
-How to grasp the relationship and degree between the two?
-Is it in the process of breaking down the flesh that the other person sees their own growth, and at the same time their faith is built up?
+4. Teacher, how do we build the other person's faith while breaking down the flesh?
+How do we grasp the relationship and degree between the two?
+Is it that in the process of breaking down the flesh, the other person sees their own growth, and their faith is built up at the same time?
 (Suni)

-5. When to push work.
-There is a full-time mother who just picks up and drops off her children every day and does not have a job.
+5. When should we push someone to work?
+There is a full-time mother who just picks up and drops off her children every day and does not work.
 She has been with us for more than half a year.
 When is a good time to encourage her to work?
-(Gideon)
+(Jidian)

 (1:25:30)

-1. Some sheep have experienced a lot of God's grace.
-As soon as you deal with their flesh, they become anxious, and sometimes they cannot hear God's word, are unwilling to leave, and cannot move forward.
-How to pastor in this situation?
+1. Some sheep have experienced many of God's graces, but when we deal with their flesh, they become anxious, and sometimes they cannot hear the word of God, are unwilling to leave, and cannot move forward.
+How should we pastor in this situation?

 2. In the process of pastoring, dealing with people's bad habits will inevitably cause conflict.
-Sometimes, even if there is no conflict, you have to create conflict.
-Teacher, can you talk about how to create conflict, manage conflict, and transform conflict?
+Sometimes, even if there is no conflict, we have to create conflict.
+Can the teacher talk about how to create conflict, manage conflict, and transform conflict?

 Love of the World (1:27:15)

-1. Through the study of this lesson, I learned how to establish a loving pastoral relationship with the person being pastored, which is to serve with the heart of a father and mother, weeping with those who weep.
+1. Through the study of this lesson, I have learned how to establish a loving pastoral relationship with the person being pastored, which is to serve with the heart of a father and mother, weeping with those who weep.
 Then the teacher also said that pastoring should learn to deal with people's problems.
-I feel that this point is not easy to grasp.
-A sister is very enthusiastic about serving her father and often writes in her notes how she pays the price to serve her father.
-She also often runs outside to serve brothers and sisters in other churches.
-However, when dealing with her own problems, she often sits on the bed and prays when attending prayer meetings, and then falls asleep.
-Teacher, is this person playing a game?
-This sister hopes that I can serve her father, but her father has always loved the world and is unwilling to believe in God, so the situation is constantly repeating.
-I feel that serving in this way is also ineffective.
-So I would like to ask the teacher, how can we both weep with those who weep and deal with this sister's bad habits in this situation?
+I don't think this point is very easy to grasp.
+A sister is very enthusiastic about serving her father and often writes in her notes about how she pays the price to serve her father.
+She also often runs outside to serve brothers and sisters in other churches, but when it comes to dealing with her own problems, she often sits on the bed and prays during prayer meetings, and then falls asleep.
+Teacher, is this person playing games?
+This sister hopes that I can serve her father, but her father has always loved the world and is unwilling to believe in God, so the situation keeps repeating.
+I don't think serving in this way is effective.
+How can we weep with those who weep while dealing with this sister's bad habits?

 (1:32:30)

-1. The person being pastored went to the hospital because of a serious illness.
-In this situation, what else do we need to do besides caring and greeting?
+1. The person being pastored has gone to the hospital because of a serious illness.
+In this situation, what else do we need to do besides caring and greeting them?
 (Xuelian)

 About Lack of Understanding

 1. About lack of understanding.
 A sister often listens to sermons, but her understanding is never clear.
 For example, she keeps staring at whether her husband is reading the Bible or praying.
 If he reads, she is happy.
-How to teach this type of person?
-(Gideon)
+How should we teach this type of person?
+(Jidian)

 Healing and Deliverance

-1. Teacher, I am very selfish and indulgent in my flesh, but I really want to be a sincere person who pays the price to serve.
+1. Teacher, I am very selfish and indulge in the flesh, but I really want to be a serious person who pays the price to serve.
 The biggest challenge is sleep.
-Sometimes after going to bed late, I am very energetic the next day and my faith is doubled.
-Sometimes my head is dizzy and my body is uncomfortable, so I indulge in my flesh again, and then I blame myself.
-The pastor said to look at the trend of your growth with a developmental perspective, but I have not been able to implement this point.
+Sometimes after going to bed late, I am very energetic the next day and my faith is increased.
+Sometimes my head is dizzy and my body is uncomfortable, so I indulge in the flesh again, and then I blame myself.
+The pastor said that we should have a developmental perspective and look at the trend of our growth, but I have not been able to implement this point.
 I always feel that this is accepting my sin.
 Teacher, should I put down these messy thoughts and believe that God will definitely help me?

 Pastoring Children